Jamie290/frameworks_and_languages_module/technical_report.md

 ### Middleware

 Middleware can be used to perform tasks such as handling authentication, parsing request data,  and modifying the response.
-It has access to the request(req) and response(res) objects, and the also the next function that is using middleware in the application's request-response cycle.
+It has access to the request(req) and response(res) objects, and also the next function that is using middleware in the application's request-response cycle.
 ``` java
 app.use(bodyParser.json());
 app.use(bodyParser.urlencoded({ extended: true }));